baking-bad/netezos/docs/docs/call-view-entrypoints.md

 Let's see how it works in a real example.

 This is a transaction that calls `getBalance` view entrypoint with parameter `tz1io...BtJKUP` and callback contract `KT1Md...XUhn1`.
+Note, by appending `%viewNat` to the contract address we can specify a particular entrypoint of the contract that should be used as a callback.

 ```json
 {
   "kind": "transaction",